 Skip to main content

 Our staff, association members, partners, donors and the communities we serve are expecting results on the areas that we have committed to improve.
-In 2022, while we did make significant progress in some areas, in others, we still have more to do.
-We hope that this update provides some idea of the progress that we’re making, and that our stakeholders continue to hold us accountable on achieving this important work.
+While we have made significant progress in some areas since the launch of the Action Plan, in others, we recognise that we still have more to do.
+This is why we commit to creating an updated Action Plan with clear milestones to take us to the finish of our current strategic period at the end of 2025.
+Today, we hope that this update provides some idea of the progress that we’ve made, and that our stakeholders continue to hold us accountable on achieving this important work.

 Dr Christos Christou, Int'l President